10 Real Terraform Interview Questions (and Expert Answers!) — 2025 DevOps Guide

 It’s Terraform’s memory.

-The state file stores:
+The state file tracks:

 - What resources exist